ibm-cloud-docs/ContinuousDelivery/artifactory_integration.md

 ## Learn more about Artifactory

-To learn more about Artifactory, see the [Artifactory article](https://www.ibm.com/cloud/garage/content/deliver/tool_artifactory/){:external} on the IBM Cloud Garage Method.
+To learn more about Artifactory, see the [Artifactory article](https://www.ibm.com/cloud/garage/content/deliver/tool_artifactory/){: external} on the IBM Cloud Garage Method.